CharliePoole/statiq-site/input/technical/running-nunit-tests-in-ruby.md

 puts "Loaded #{count} test cases"
 ```

 An interesting feature of this code is the use of the count_test_cases method on the TestRunner.
 Actually, there is no such method!
 The real method is called CountTestCases.
-However, RubyCLR allows use of ruby-friendly naming conventions and attempts to match up any methods it can't find by removing undrescores and capitalizing as needed.
+However, RubyCLR allows use of ruby-friendly naming conventions and attempts to match up any methods it can't find by removing underscores and capitalizing as needed.
 Personally, I think I prefer using the actual names to make it clear that I'm calling into the .Net framework.

 Running the tests is pretty simple...